heiswayi/heiswayi.nrird.com/books-i-read.md

 keywords: books, ebooks, reading, mission 2020
 ---

-This page is to keep track my book reading.
-I have a mission on my own called Mission 2020.
-It is about to read more books and record them all here.
-The book I read could be either physical book or digital book that has been downloaded into my tablet.
-I wish one day I could publish my own book too.
+The intention of this page is to keep track of my book reading.
+I should be doing this earlier.
+From year 2020 onwards, I will try my best to read more books either in the form of physical copy or digital copy and record them here.

 ### Book reading in progress